Who was John Muir?

 He was a farmer, inventor, botanist, geologist, explorer, mountaineer, writer and pioneer of nature conservation.

 John Muir was born in Dunbar, Scotland, on 21st April 1838.
 As a child he developed a deep love of the natural world.
 This grew into a lifelong journey, both physical and spiritual, of exploration, revelation, hardship and wonder.
+John Muir was an inventor, a botanist, a geologist, a glaciologist, a mountaineer, a farmer and an artist.
+He achieved fame as a best-selling writer, explorer and environmental campaigner.
 His introduction to Yosemite Valley, California, resulted in his campaign to preserve wilderness for wilderness’ sake.
 This led to the establishment of the world’s first national park system.
 Today he is remembered as a pioneer of the modern conservation movement.
+More than a century on, his ideas are more relevant than ever, and John Muir continues to inspire people all over the world.

 Important events in John Muir’s life: